 To ensure compatibility with robotic-assisted construction, the roof prototype is scaled within the operational limits and reachability of the UR10e robotic arms.
 The UR10 has a payload of 10kg and a maximum reach of 130mm, which influenced the physical size of the roof prototype.
-These constraints require the overall structure to be scaled down proportionally in order to ensure that the joint installation point and bamboo elements are within the effective radius of the robotic setting.
-The robotic placement strategy is adapted by allowing sequential pickup and precise placement of the elements at the center points of the roof for sequential robotic task planning.
+These constraints require the overall structure to be scaled down proportionally to ensure that the joint installation point and bamboo elements are within the effective radius of the robotic setting.
+The robotic placement strategy is adapted by allowing sequential pickup and precise placement of the elements at the centre points of the roof for sequential robotic task planning.
 Their isoplanar position also generates precise alignment of different angles of vertical member units without repositioning.
-Positioning the horizontal units and overlapping joints could be achieved through controlled and repeatable robotic paths.
-During robotic holding, the bending task will be operated manually by a human agent while simultaneously securing the joint installation.
-By operating within this constraint, the initial test showcases the feasibility of the prototype demonstrated in the robotic system for material handling, holding the units, stabilizing the structure, joint alignment, and positioning tasks in the humanrobot collaborative workflow.
+The horizontal units and overlapping joints could be positioned through controlled, repeatable robotic paths.
+A human agent will manually operate the bending task while securing the joint installation during robotic holding.
+By operating within this constraint, the initial test showcases the feasibility of the prototype demonstrated in the robotic system for material handling, holding the units, stabilizing the structure, joint alignment, and positioning tasks in the human-robot collaborative workflow.
+The robotic assembly fabrication plan and HRC workflow are illustrated in Fig. 11 and Fig. 12.
+The HRC framework includes the design process, model registration, material preparation for feeding the unit assembly, and the assembly process, which consists of sharing tasks between humans and robots in a sequential loop assembly...